 This hidden getaway for geeks, gamers, and anyone strolling around the Tucson Mall offers over 600 board games.
 When you’re not rolling a 20-sided die or studying a map of The Shire, check out the tavern — they have a rotating selection of local and imported beers, along with a variety of meads.
 Game on!

-“I did a full menu photo shoot for them when they reopened and had their Italian sandwich a couple hours afterwards.
-It somehow managed to still be one of my favorite Tucson sandwiches with its ratio of fillings.”
+“I did a full menu photo shoot for them when they first opened and had their Italian sandwich afterwards.
+Despite it having sat around a few hours, it somehow managed to still be one of my favorite Tucson sandwiches with its ratio of fillings.”

-Over on the taproom side (Craft, A Modern Drinkery), there are four gaming consoles (two Nintendos and two Super Nintendos), a stack of board games, and “Geeks Who Drink” trivia on Thursdays.
+Over on the taproom side (Craft, A Modern Drinkery), there are four Nintendo gaming consoles, a stack of board games, and “Geeks Who Drink” trivia on Thursdays.